richsoni/richsoni-songs/spookytown.md

 there aint no pound
 in spookytown

-all the trains are transylvania bound when they zoom out of spookytown
+all the trains are Transylvania bound when they zoom out of spookytown

-ooo..

 a black widow's webbing wound
 the brides wedding gown
 in spookytown

 from a tomb the groom
-dug up the rings of egyptian kings bling
+dug up the rings of Egyptian kings bling

 the ceremony lead with a frown